-2016: AND 2017: PRESIDENTS ACT

-In 2016 Former President Obama asks Congress for over \$1 billion to fight the opioid epidemic.
+2016-2018: PRESIDENTS ACT In 2016 Former President Obama asks Congress for over \$1 billion to fight the opioid epidemic.
 And in 2017 President Trump signs an executive order to create the President's Commission on Combating Drug Addiction and the Opioid Crisis.

-CDC, Dowell, CDC, National Institute on Drug Abuse, NY Times, nbcnews.com drug overdose deaths involve an opioid.
+In 2018, President Trump signs the Support for Patients and Community Act to help combat the opioid crisis.
+CDC, Dowell, CDC, National Institute on Drug Abuse, NY Times, nbcnews.com, usatoday.com